 7. Use clear, strong messaging.

 Branding can be broken down to your messaging.
 And developing impactful messaging is an art and a science.
 Take time to create a formula of messaging components that allows you to deliver solid and consistent messages through all your media and materials.
+This includes your business’s website and social media posts.

 But understand that your messaging should not be a script.
 You want to know your brand and message deeply enough to be able to improvise while still clearly communicating your story and promise.
 Your employees should have a working knowledge of your messaging so it becomes second nature.